 The IRS has determined and informed the Company by letter dated July 8, 2010 that the Plan and related trust are designed in accordance with applicable sections of the IRC.
-The Plan Administrator and the Plan's tax counsel believe that the Plan is designed and is currently being operated in compliance with the applicable requirements of the IRC and the Plan and related trust continue to be tax-exempt.
+The Plan has been amended since receiving the determination letter.
+However the Plan administrator and the Plan's tax counsel believe that the Plan is designed and is currently being operated in compliance with the applicable requirements of the IRC, and the Plan and related trust continue to be tax-exempt.
 Therefore, no provision for income taxes has been included in the Plan's financial statements.

-GAAP requires Plan management to evaluate tax positions taken by the Plan and recognize a tax liability (or asset) if the Plan has taken an uncertain position that more likely than not would not be sustained upon examination by the IRS.
-The Plan administrator has analyzed the tax positions taken by the Plan, and has concluded that as of June 30, 2011, there are no uncertain positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.
-The Plan administrator believes it is no longer subject to income tax examinations for years prior to 2008.
+GAAP requires Plan management to evaluate tax positions taken by the Plan and recognize a tax liability (or asset) if the Plan has taken an uncertain position that more likely than not would not be sustained upon audit by the IRS.
+The Plan is subject to routine audits by taxing jurisdictions; however there are no audits in progress.
+The Plan administrator believes it is no longer subject to audits for years prior to 2008.